Bahwartah

-Bahwartah (بحروتة, also spelled Bhorta or Bahirta) is a Turkmen village in northern Aleppo Governorate, northwestern Syria.
+Bahwartah (بحروتة, also spelled Bhorta or Bahirta) is a village in northern Aleppo Governorate, northwestern Syria.
 It is located on the Queiq Plain, between Sawran and Al-Rai, about 40 km northeast of the city of Aleppo, and 9 km south of the border with the Turkish province of Kilis.
+The village is inhabited by Turkmen.

 Administratively the village belongs to Nahiya Akhtarin in A'zaz District.
 Nearby localities include Shuwayrin 2 km to the northwest, and Ziadiyah 4 km to the southeast.
 In the 2004 census, Bahwartah had a population of 754.